michaelliao/vtube/README.md

 NOTE: the block and variable start/end symbol is changed to `[% %]` and `[[ ]]` to avoid conflict of Vue3.

+Check the sample site: [https://vtube.puppylab.org](https://vtube.puppylab.org)
 # Environment

-Create a Python venv and install the following packages:
+Create a Python venv and install the packages by `pip install -r requirements.txt`.

+Here is the package list:

 ```
 $ pip list